 The Program of Study (POS) is essentially a contract between the student, the program, and the university.
 The POS is a list of the specific courses a student will take in order to satisfy the requirements for the degree (as printed in the Graduate Bulletin).
 It includes both required coursework and electives.
-The POS can only be submitted for students who have classified graduate standing.
 Each graduate program permits a limited number of transfer units toward the POS (up to 9 units are allowed for Spanish).
 These include graduate courses from other accredited universities, as well as SDSU courses taken through Open University before the student started his or her program.